Amazon Campus Challenge Rules

 Important: During the online sales period (see online sales dates in the table above) any questions about Marketplace will only be answered if submitted by the company during the monthly webinars or via Amazon Seller Support using the company's account and the "Seller Central" interface.

 Selection of finalists: Amazon will select 5 out of all participating teams.
-The selection will be based on (i) the company's sales revenue and units sold, (ii) seller performance (order defect rate, late shipment rate, number of customer reviews and customer ratings).
+The selection will be based on (i) the company's sales revenue on Amazon (ii) units sold by the company on Amazon.
 Each of the 5 selected finalists will be informed of the decision by e-mail during the “announcement of finalists date” mentioned above.
 They will subsequently be invited to come and make an oral presentation.
 The time, date and place of the presentation will be specified by e-mail.

 Finalist Team Presentations: each of the 5 finalist teams will have 10 minutes to present their projects.
 They will then have 10 minutes to answer questions from the judges panel.
 The panel will base their score on the following criteria: (i) presentation of the company, (ii) presentation of their report’s key points, (iii) presentation of the project's business goals and (iv) the overall quality of the presentation.
 Following the presentations, the judges will deliver the results of the ranking and thereby announce the 3 winners of the prizes mentioned in Article 8.
 The announcement of the results will be followed by a cocktail reception.